zvada/technology/docs/policy/community-testing.md

 negative feedback after 7 calendar days.
 In addition to the above requirements, major packages must also receive positive feedback and be approved by the Release Manager.
-If any package receives negative feedback, the package will be removed from the relevant testing repository.
+If a package receives negative feedback, the offending package will be removed from the relevant testing repository.

 Major Packages
 --------------